The State of Technology in Education – the big debate

 Effective training and support for teachers is vital

-With more edtech solutions available than ever before, teachers can’t be expected to have an intuitive understanding of everything they come into contact with.
+With more edtech solutions available than ever before, such as the Promethean ActivPanel interactive display, teachers can’t be expected to have an intuitive understanding of everything they come into contact with.
 It is crucial that school leaders ensure that their staff have access to effective training and support when it comes to edtech, so that they have the chance to build up skills and confidence with their classroom solutions.
 What’s more, it’s important that this training is backed up by a positive culture that makes teachers feel good about trying new things with technology.

 Edtech investments must be made wisely